aili-s/GermanLoans/README.md

 As a result, pivot tables were created showing the calculation of the average check and the percentage of defaulted loans by housing conditions and jobs.
 <img width="956" height="508" alt="image" src="https://github.com/user-attachments/assets/0df5210b-657b-4f74-94a9-800a07906fb5" />

+ #### Result:
+ <i> An analytical report has been generated that identifies the highest-risk segments of borrowers (for example, young people with education loans), which allows for optimizing credit policy. </i>